MicrosoftDocs/azure-aks-docs/articles/aks/improving-fault-tolerance-with-tcp-keepalive.md

     --load-balancer-idle-timeout 45
 ```

 The idle timeout feature in an ALB is designed to terminate inactive connections between the client and server after a specified duration, optimizing resource utilization for both client and server applications.
 This timeout applies to both ingress and egress traffic managed by the ALB.
 When the timeout occurs, the client and server applications can stop processing the request and release resources associated with the connection.
 These resources can then be reused for other requests, improving the overall performance of the applications.
 However, when adjusting the timeout settings, be sure to consider the duration carefully.
-Setting the timeout too short can cause long-running operations to terminate prematurely, resulting in failed requests and a poor user experience.
+Setting the timeout too short can cause long-running operations to terminate prematurely, resulting in failed requests, and a poor user experience.
 Additionally, frequent timeouts can increase error rates, making your applications seem unreliable.
 On the other hand, setting the timeout too long can drain server resources by keeping idle connections open, which reduces the capacity available for handling new requests.
 It can also delay the detection of server issues, leading to longer downtimes and inefficient load balancing.

 In AKS, apart from the north-south traffic (ingress and egress) that traverse the ALB, you also have the east-west traffic (pod to pod) that generally operates on the cluster network.
 The timeout period in such cases is defined by the `kube-proxy` TCP settings and the pod's TCP sysctl settings.
 By default, `kube-proxy` runs in iptables mode and it uses the default TCP timeout settings defined in the [kube-proxy specification](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-proxy/).
 The default TCP timeout settings for `kube-proxy` are as follows: